lbeverly/docs/concepts.md

 ### Service User

-A Service User is a member of a Team.
-Like Users they can belong to multiple Groups.
+A service user is a member of a team.
+Like users they can belong to multiple groups.
 They are used for automating actions against the ScaleFT API.
 They are not granted credentials to servers.

 [Service User documentation]({{% relref "service-users.md" %}})